 Suffolk County Council (SCC) and Ipswich Borough Council (IBC) are partnering with Innovate UK/Future Cities Catapult on their plans for a “Smart City” project for Ipswich.
 One of the goals of this project is to increase the generation and use of renewable energy across Ipswich by deploying new and innovative technologies, enabled by greater connectivity using the “Internet of Things” (IoT).

-Sproughton Infrastructure Project
+Sproughton Infrastructure project

 As part of (but separate from) the Ipswich Smart City project, SCC and IBC wish to examine the potential for an integrated energy system at the Sproughton site, to the west of Ipswich.
 This would include a 5MW solar farm, battery storage, EV charging and other smart infrastructure.
 The long-term aim will be to test deployment of microgrids on commercial sites.

 The Mildenhall Hub is one of the main areas of social and economic development in the West Suffolk region and is due online in 2019.
 It will comprise school facilities, a leisure centre, facilities for the emergency services and other public-sector assets.
 The site is set to include both ground source heat pumps (GSHPs) and a gas-fired Combined Heat & Power (CHP), as well as solar PV and battery storage capabilities.
-Pixie Energy working with West Suffolk council on the potential options for the site.
+Pixie Energy is working with West Suffolk Council on the potential options for the site.

 As with Mildenhall Hub, the Western Way project is one of the main areas of social and economic development in West Suffolk.
 It is due online in 2021-22 and it is expected that relevant learnings from Mildenhall Hub will be applied here.
 Western Way will have a similar set of public sector assets on site as the Mildenhall Hub, but historically has been more constrained from a network perspective.
-Pixie Energy is working with West Suffolk council on a strategy to include electricity & heat, and how network constraints may be overcome through non-traditional methods.
+Pixie Energy is working with West Suffolk Council on a strategy to include electricity & heat, and how network constraints may be overcome through non-traditional methods.